axgkl/pds/setup/astro/README.md

 - On a new linux machine, clone this repo into "~/.config/user.nvim"
 - `~/.config/user.nvim/setup/nvs.sh i` or `... install`

+This will add an nvs function into your .bashrc.
+Call it to see supported actions.

 ### Handle Existing Installs